 There are countless techniques for reconditioning your subconscious mind, all with varying degrees of effectiveness for different individuals.
 Some people find verbal affirmations effective.
 Others enjoy self-hypnosis or NLP techniques.

 In a general sense, I like to condition my subconscious by hanging out with happy, forward-thinking people because their positive beliefs will infect me.
 (This implies avoiding negative-minded or pessimistic people for the same reasons.)
-I also like to expose my mind to at least an hour of positive material per day, such as books, audio programs, DVDs, and Paraliminals.
+I also like to expose my mind to at least an hour of positive material per day, such as books, audio programs, and DVDs.

 These are all good for overall positive mental conditioning, but what about conditioning new beliefs that are conducive to the achievement of specific goals?